sourmash-bio/sourmash/doc/command-line.md

 sourmash sig fileinfo manifest.sqlmf
 ```
 This manifest contains _references_ to the signatures (but not the
-signatures themselves) can then be used as a database target for most
+signatures themselves) and can then be used as a database target for most
 sourmash operations - search, gather, etc.

 Note that `sig collect` will generate manifests containing the